tanvir-riyad/awesomeqa-example/README.md

 1. Go to frontend directory
 2. Run npm run dev
 3. Open it: http://localhost:3000/ to see the UI
+4. Make sure the backend server is also running

 ### Happy coding 🎉